scalameta/metals/docs/editors/vim.md

 It also uses [Yarn](https://yarnpkg.com/en/docs/install#debian-stable) to manage extensions but you could opt-out of it and use `vim-plug` instead.

-For convenience we recommend installing both:
+For convenience we recommend installing both via your favorite package manager or manually:

 ```sh
 curl -sL install-node.now.sh/lts | sh